gem-pasteur/macsyfinder/doc/database.rst

 Input dataset
 *************

-The input dataset must be a set of protein sequences in **Fasta format**.
+The input dataset must be a set of protein sequences in **Fasta format** (see http://en.wikipedia.org/wiki/FASTA_format).
 The base section in the configuration file (:ref:`config-definition-label`) can be used to specify the path and the type of dataset to deal with.

   Four types of protein datasets are supported: